danny-1k/FX-trends-analysis/README.md

 ## Next steps

-Backtest, record metrics and start development of trading system.
+Explore other algorithms we could add and eventually develop a "Mixture of experts" of sorts Backtest, record metrics and start development of trading system.
 Once trading system is developed, deploy live and sit back.